jmsdnns/microarmy/README.md

 # Micro Army

-This is a tool to quickly turn on some number of AWS micro instances and have them slam a webserver simultaneously, using (Siege)[http://www.joedog.org/index/siege-home].
+This is a tool to quickly turn on some number of AWS micro instances and have them slam a webserver simultaneously.
+The micro's are effectively (Siege)[http://www.joedog.org/index/siege-home] cannons.

 Siege is a flexible load testing tool.
 You can configure different payloads and frequencies and all kinds of good stuff.
 So the trick for microarmy is to get Siege on a bunch of computers quickly and coordinate the micro instances to work in parallel.
 The micro instances are controlled via SSH in parallel, thanks to Eventlet + Paramiko.